Vaccines, the Workplace and Other Public Spaces

 - While a general requirement related to health and safety and the spread of COVID-19, such as getting a vaccination, is not prohibited by the Nova Scotia Human Rights Act (the Act), employers, service providers, and landlords will need to consider whether they have human rights obligations to some individuals.
 The Public Health officials have provided a list of medical exemptions for those people who may not be able to be vaccinated.
 Any other medical conditions that may require an exemption would have to be well documented by your family doctor.
 Obtaining a short note from a family doctor indicating you are exempt from being vaccinated is not sufficient proof.
 No one should be stopped from attending any “essential services”, even if they are not vaccinated.

 - Employers, service providers, and landlords may also have to balance accommodation obligations with their other legal obligations to co-workers, and other tenants and service recipients.
-In cases where the health and safety of the other employees are at risk due to situations where close contact must happen, there may not always be an accommodation that is available.
+In cases where the health and safety of the other employees is at risk due to situations where close contact must happen, there may not always be an accommodation that is available.

 - Examples of ways to reduce risk in a workplace and accommodate individuals who cannot be vaccinated are accomplished through following directions offered by Public Health, such as frequent cleaning and disinfection, social distancing, working from home, and wearing non-medical masks.